 — Aston Villa (@AVFCOfficial) August 21, 2021

-As strange as it is to think now, the version of Milner signed by Liverpool in 2015 didn’t seem like a player who would still be playing at a high level six years later.
+As strange as it is to think now, the version of Milner signed by Liverpool in 2015 didn’t seem like a player who would still be playing at a high level seven years later.

 The England international had been a steady presence for Manchester City, helping them win two league titles but never scoring more than five league goals in a single season, and it was fair to assume he would be a better fit and more regular player for a team which, at the time, wasn’t fighting for honours on multiple fronts.

 Of course, Milner’s longevity and consistency has been a huge part of his value at Liverpool, not to mention fitness levels that most men in their mid-30s could only dream of.
-He’s now made 280 appearances for the Reds and continues to be a valued squad member at Anfield.

 If Firmino’s Liverpool career benefited immensely from the change of manager, the opposite is the case with Benteke, who had made such a memorable start with his bicycle kick at Old Trafford.

 He continued to feature under Klopp, ending that debut season with nine league goals, but it soon emerged he was not the right profile of striker for the direction in which the new boss planned to take the club.

 Liverpool cashed in, and Crystal Palace benefited immediately with a 15-goal season which included a winner for his new club away at Anfield.

 After that, the Belgian forgot how to score.
 In a big way.
 He averaged just four goals a season in his last five years at Selhurst Park and has since moved on to Wayne Rooney’s DC United.